Did you know most back pain can be eliminated with stretching?

 Plank: Best exercise for abs, but be careful when performing exercise.
 Make sure you are in the correct position, spine parallel to the ground, feet hip joint apart, Don’t let your low back drop.
 Squeeze your abs and your butt, elbows 90 degrees, chin tucked in, aligned with ear.
 You shouldn’t feel any pain in your low back.

 The best way to work your abs is by combining core-training or functional training with your program.
-By using core-training, you will engage your abs, and work a bigger muscle, giving you more bang for your buck.
+By using core-training, you will engage your abs and work a bigger muscle giving you more bang for your buck.
+Bodyweight workouts can give you great fullbody workouts using only your body weight and emphasizing the core with no need for equipment.

 “What about the other muscles, like arms, back of my arms?”
 Jessica my client asked me.